curlew-knotwork/djembe/README.md

 ---

 ## 0. STUDENT ROADMAP: THE "CORE SIX"
-**Master's Wisdom:** In the tradition, we do not count; we sing.
-Mastery is not about speed, but about the "conversation" between your hands and the skin.
+**Notes:** In the tradition, one does not count; one sings.
+It is not about speed, but about the "conversation" between your hands and the skin.
 Master these in order:

 1.  **The Universal Break [A]:** Your "Start/Stop" command.
 2.  **Kuku:** Foundation for 4/4 timing and "heartbeat" bass notes.